Mr. Incredible: The Incredibles

-Heading back out to Nomanisan, Bob learns that Mirage is working for Buddy, who is now going by the superhero name Syndrome.
-Helen gets suspicious and discovers what Bob has been doing.
-She activates a beacon Edna built into the suits to find Bob, inadvertently causing him to be captured while infiltrating Syndrome's base.
+On his second trip to Nomanisan, Bob learns that Mirage is working for Buddy, who is now going by the superhero name Syndrome.
+Syndrome's new Omnidroid overwhelms Bob, although he manages to escape and evade detection.
+As he infiltrates Syndrome's base, he learns that many of the supers from the past had been killed by Syndrome and the Omnidroid's predecessors, and also of Syndrome's plan to unleash an Omnidroid on Metroville.
+Meanwhile, Helen visits Edna and discovers that Bob has both been fired, and has been doing hero work behind her back.
+She activates a beacon Edna built into the suits to find Bob, inadvertently causing him to be captured while still inside Syndrome's base.
 Helen borrows a private plane to travel to Nomanisan, with Violet and Dash as stowaways.
-After the family is reunited, they escape to Metroville with Mirage's help.
-Together Lucius and the Parrs fight to stop the Omnidroid and destroy it.
+After the family is reunited, they escape to Metroville with Mirage's help, and Bob reconciles with his family, apologizing for being an absent-minded father.
+Together, Frozone and the Parrs fight to stop the Omnidroid and destroy it.
 When returning home, the Parrs figure out that Syndrome is trying to kidnap Jack-Jack, but Jack-Jack's own shapeshifting superpowers manifest and he escapes.
 Syndrome is sucked into a jet turbine by his own cape.
-Three months later, the Parrs witness the arrival of supervillain Doug Talpid, better known as the Underminer.
+Three months later, the Parrs witness the arrival of a new supervillain, the Underminer, and instead of hiding their powers, put on their masks.